sts10/tidy/readme.markdown

             Debug mode

         --dice <DICE_SIDES>
-            Print dice roll next to word in output.
+            Print dice roll before word in output.
 Set number of sides of dice.
 Must be between 2 and 36.
 Use 6 for normal dice

         --dry-run